GthiN89/NucleusESP32/README.md

 This is my first project in C, which I began in early summer, with prior experience in PHP and some FPGA tinkering.
 I'm learning as I go, figuring things out by experimenting.

+I learned a lot.
+This project implements decoding of the filtered and reconstructed subGhz radio signal, acting as a codegrabber, and its being tested on various real HW im able to get cheap.
+But it must be dirt.
+Dirty cheap...
+*clones - low secure aftermarket car and gate modules.

 **Status**: Work in Progress (WIP)
 Please go easy on it; it's still evolving!
-Currently at **version Neon Green**.
+Some push work, some not, in some all functiuons work, and in other one is push much far, but some not work at all....
+After finishing ancoders/decders, i will create "stable" relase, but so far jus development without protocol....

 ## Features Implemented

 With the help of my Software-Defined Radio (SDR), I implemented a RAW protocol for replay using a simple bit-bang pooler method, and later, started to use interrupt as i should to more precise timing (previously, I sampled every 430 microseconds).
+Then i read read watch some videos, visit some death sites on internet archive, and become able to reallz work with the signal....

 **TV-B-GONE**: Fully operational.
-Can turn TVs on and off.
+Can turn TVs on and off, on HW side use 2 IR diods, one normal, one 1W  160 degrees, both driver at the edge, bezond what is considered save

 **Last Stable Version**: Compiled into bin files.
 Occasionally, things may break in new versions, so for consistent testing, use this stable version.

 ### Latest Updates
-- **Improved Sub-GHz Signal Reception**: Enhanced performance.
+- **Implemented Sub-GHz Signal filtering and reconstruction**: Can process filter out noise, detect wrong logic state and switch them, calculate proable "original" pulse lenght, and provide reconstructed signal with tolerance of 1-5 microseconds
-- **GUI Performance Boost**: Faster and more responsive.
+- **GUI Performance Boost and variables//buffers fusing**: Faster and more responsive, lowering memory comsuption over time.
-- **Dark Mode for GUI**: Aesthetic improvement as part of "Neon Green" version.
+- **Dark Mode for GUI**: Aesthetic improvement as part of "Neon Green" version, bc neon green and black are it.
-- **CYD 2USB Compatibility**: Binary is included in the repo.
+- **CYD 2USB**: Despite originallz starting on classic CYD, now for 2USB, bc those are on market now.
 - **Focus on CC1101 Module for CYD Version**: Future versions will target more powerful ESP32 S3 hardware.
 - **Integration of Decoders and Encoders for Ansonic, Came, Nice, Hormann, and SMC5326**.
-- **Support for a Second Decoder Using an RC Switch (User-Selectable)**.
+- **RC Switch as second Decoder(User-Selectable)**.
-- **Brute Force Attack Capabilities for Came and Nice Protocols** (New!).
+- **Brute Force Attack using decoders**

 ### Known Issues
 - **Large File Transmission**: Bigger files take longer to load, but they transmit just fine.